 I love helping my students master difficult concepts and, most of all, I enjoy celebrating with them when they make large strides.
 It’s truly a delight to see them grow to love the subject I’m so passionate about.

-From the growth of my students to my own growth, Breakout Mentors has provided me with an extremely positive outlet to combine my computer science major with my new-found passion of teaching.
+From witnessing my students’ growth to experiencing my own development, Breakout Mentors has provided me with an extremely positive outlet to combine my computer science major with my new-found passion of teaching.